pipliz/ColonySurvival/README.md

 Mod development subforum: http://steamcommunity.com/app/366090/discussions/5/

-We'll accept pull requests for updating/adding any localizations.
+We'll considering all pull requests.

 For some information related to modding the game, check the example mod @ /gamedata/mods/Pipliz/Example it has source code with it and a Help.txt which describes some things.